 In the earliest recordings, the only reverb was what occurred naturally in the recording environment.
-The sound of the room itself was picked up by the microphone (and in most cases it was just that – one microphone), and rooms with great sonic characteristics (mainly theaters, symphony halls and the like) were sought after as recording environments.
+The sound of the room itself was picked up by the microphone (and in most cases it was just that – one microphone), and rooms with great sonic characteristics, mainly theaters, symphony halls and the like.
 This worked fine for the recordings of the day, which were mainly of the orchestral and operatic genres.

-Another technology that emerged during the 1950s was spring reverb.
+Another technology that emerged during the ’50s was spring reverb.
 Essentially, a spring reverb works in much the same way as a plate, but substitutes springs for the metal plate.
-Because springs take up far less space, spring reverbs became popular in applications where plate reverbs were impractical, including early guitar amps (Fender’s being the most well-known) and Hammond organs.
+Because springs take up far less space, spring reverbs became popular in applications where plate reverbs were impractical, including early guitar amps — Fender’s being the most well-known — and Hammond organs.

 Less is More